Info

 Vendor ID Google Consent Type Description

-s1, s1498 ad_storage Will enable/disable advertising cookies
+s1, s1498 ad_storage, ad_user_data, ad_personalization Will enable/disable advertising cookies

 s1498 (Google Advertising Products 755)